telekom-mms/sectpmctl/README.md

 the `sectpmctl boot install` command.
 Skipping the DBX db is safe if no multi-boot is used and no Microsoft certificate is in the PCR 7 chain or if the `--withoutmicrosoftkeys` option is used.
 See [Lenovo P15 Gen 2 laptop NVidia Problem](#lenovo-p15-gen-2-laptop-nvidia-problem) for more information.
-When the `--skipdbx` option is used and a normal Ubuntu or Windows is installed at a later time, restore the Secure Boot factory keys from inside the BIOS to restore the
+When the `--skipdbx` option is used and another system is installed at a later time, restore the Secure Boot factory keys from inside the BIOS to restore the
 DBX db before installation of the new OS.

 An installation on an ACER Swift 3 SF314-42 caused the following problems only once and then never again: